Opening excerpt

 “I will have to ask Aidan about that,” she says.
 She is planning her wedding, and the baby sits next to her in a stroller.

 Can she see me?
-Does she recognise me?
+Does she recognize me?
 Does she know who I am?

 I certainly know who she is.